CZERTAINLY/CZERTAINLY-Documentation/docs/60-contributors/10-attributes/11-attributes.md

 `Group Attributes` contains Group of `Attributes` that are dynamically sent by the `Connector` as a response for any `Attribute Callbacks`.
 These are used to dynamically change the list of `Attributes` based on the previous values selected by the user.
 For example, the `Connector` an send a different set of attributes if the user selects Option A or it can send a different set of attributes if the user selects Option B. By dynamically changing the list of `Attributes`, the `Connector` can get only the necessary information from the user rather than providing the unrelated items in a single call.

 :::info
-`Group Attributes` are only mostly used as a response for `Attribute Callbacks`
+`Group Attributes` are only used as a response for `Attribute Callbacks`
 :::